duritong/iuid/README.md

 1. be sure to update as well the moneta gem, iuid now uses the official moneta releases and supports current avaiable versions.
 1. Options for moneta's backends have changed.
 For example, if you are using the yaml-backend you will likely need to change the adapter option `:path:` to `:file:` to match moneta's new API.
 1. **IMPORTANT:** If you are using the yaml backend you need to migrate the current data *before* using the new iuid version!
-You can migrate the datastore by using the following two sed commands `sed -i 's/^    /  /' /PATH/TO/iuid_date.yaml` && `sed -i '/^  value\:/d' /PATH/TO/iuid_date.yaml`.
+You can migrate the datastore by using the following two sed commands `sed -i -e :a -e '$!N;s/\n    value: //;ta' -e 'P;D' /PATH/TO/iuid_date.yaml` && `sed -i 's/^    /  /' /PATH/TO/iuid_date.yaml`.

 ## Contributing to iuid